-I. Adherence to the college policy on minors (page 96) requiring 18 semester hours at least 12 of which must be 300 level and above.
-Courses applied to requirements for a major may not be applied to a minor.
+- Adherence to the college policy on minors requiring 18 semester hours at least 12 of which must be 300 level and above.
+Courses applied to requirements for a major may not be applied to a minor. - II.

-II.
 Courses chosen should provide a coherent approach to a well-defined educational objective.
-Focus may be on specific areas, such as art, literature, natural history, political philosophy, sociology, or a combination of these.

-III.
-The program must be realistic in terms of course availability, staff and library resources.
+Focus may be on specific areas, such as art, literature, natural history, political philosophy, sociology, or a combination of these. - III.
+The program must be realistic in terms of course availability, staff and library resources. - IV.

-IV.
 Courses used for the minor normally should be chosen from the following list.
 Other courses, including special topics, independent and studio projects, may be approved if they can be justified as consistent with student's specific goals.
 New courses appropriate for this minor may be developed and added to this list.

-BIO 3270: Invertebrate Zoology BIO 3250: Local Flora BIO 3240: Evolutionary Morphology of Plants BIO 3510: Natural History of the Appalachians ENG 3010: Appalachian Prose and Poetry GLG 3010: Historical Geology HIS 3740/4740: Appalachia HIS 3750/4750: Local History/Appalachian Studies HUM 1100: Introduction to Appalachia MUS 1127/3127: Bluegrass Ensemble PHI 3150: Art and Culture PHI 3200: Environmental Ethics SOC 3750: Environmental Sociology THT 3950: Special Topics: Storytelling
+BIO 3270: Invertebrate Zoology

+BIO 3250: Local Flora

+BIO 3510: Natural History of the Appalachians COM 4015: Dialects of the Appalachian Region

+ENG 3010: Appalachian Prose and Poetry

+GLG 3010: Historical Geology HIS 3740/4740: Appalachia

+HIS 3750/4750: Local History/Appalachian Studies

+HUM 1100: Introduction to Appalachia MUS 1127/3127: Bluegrass Ensemble PHI 3200: Environmental Ethics SOC 3750: Environmental Sociology THT 3950: Special Topics: Storytelling